MahdiKazemiii/MahdiKazemiii/README.md

 - 💻 I'm a passionate full-stack developer with experience in both front-end and back-end technologies.
 - 🚀 I enjoy building responsive web applications and solving real-world problems with efficient code.
 - 🌱 Currently learning more about DevOps, automated testing, and scalable backend architecture.
-- 🎯 Always focused on writing clean, maintainable, and scalable code.
+- 🎯 Always focused on maintainable, and scalable code.

 ---